typesense/typesense-website/docs-site/content/guide/locale.md

 Each field can have its own locale setting, allowing you to handle multilingual content within the same document.

+## Default Behavior and English Text

+When no locale is specified for a field, Typesense treats it as English (`en`) by default.
+This has important implications:

+- For default English fields, diacritics (accent marks) are automatically removed from European accented characters
+- For non-English locales, diacritics are preserved due to ICU (International Components for Unicode) tokenization

+This affects search behavior in important ways:
+- When searching fields with preserved diacritics, an exact match with accents will be prioritized
+- Due to typo tolerance, if no exact accented match is found, non-accented versions will be matched
+- For optimal matching, consider your users' likely search patterns when deciding whether to preserve diacritics

 ## Language Code Support

 Typesense supports any valid two-letter [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 This means you're not limited to just the commonly documented languages - you can use any standard language code like: